GriffithUniLibrary/redcap-intro/docs/04-logic/02-conditional-logic.md

 {: .code-example }
 <!-- The {: .code-example } snippet causes the paragraph above to be enclosed in a box. -->

-{% include alert.html text="There are versions of this tag that will hide the question from just the survey, just the mobile app, or from all instruments." color="info" %}
+There are versions of this tag that will hide the question from just the survey, just the mobile app, or from all instruments.

-{% endcapture %}
-{% include card.html header="" text=actiontaghide %}
+{:. .info }